nkottary/vm/README.md

 :print                  # A label for decision making/looping.
 PUSH 0
 EQU
-jumpif end              # If top of stack is zero stop printing.
+PUSH &end               # If top of stack is zero stop printing.
+GOIF
 POP                     # pop the 0.
-WRTC                    # print the character. jump print              # loop.
+WRTC                    # print the character.
+PUSH &print             # loop.
+GOTO

 :end
 ```

 ## Instructions without args